1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 For comprehensive guidance on journal entries, see our Guide to ASC 842 Journal Entries.
 For understanding how deferred rent from ASC 840 transitions to ASC 842, review our Deferred Rent Explained resource.

-6. Lease Modifications & Remeasurements
+7. Lease Modifications and Remeasurements

 Lease terms rarely remain static throughout their duration.
 Understanding how to account for changes—whether they constitute modifications or trigger remeasurements—is crucial for maintaining compliance.